spacetelescope/jwst/docs/jwst/ramp_fitting/description.rst

 .. math::
    var^C_{o} = var^R_{o} + var^P_{o}

-The square root of the combined variance is stored in the ERR array of the primary output.
+The square-root of the combined variance is stored in the ERR array of the primary output.

 The overall slope depends on the slope and the combined variance of the slope of each integration's segments, so is a sum over integrations and segments: